-Janet L. Pritchard photographs the Connecticut River landscape as a complex set of interconnected systems where present bumps up against the past in telling ways in her current project entitled More than a River: the Connecticut River Watershed.
+Janet L. Pritchard photographs the Connecticut River landscape as a complex set of interconnected systems where the present bumps up against the past in telling ways in her current project entitled More than a River: the Connecticut River Watershed.
 She relies on history and science for greater understanding.
-Her previous project on Yellowstone National Park is currently scheduled for publication in fall 2020 by George F. Thompson Publishing in association with the America Land Publishing Project under the title, More than Scenery: Yellowstone, an American Love Story.
+Her previous project on Yellowstone National Park is currently scheduled for publication in fall 2022 by George F. Thompson Publishing in association with the America Land Publishing Project under the title, More than Scenery: Yellowstone, an American Love Story.